 Infoway Working with Provinces and Territories to Fund Virtual Care Solutions

-The world has changed overnight as a result of the current health crisis — more than half of patient visits with health care providers are now virtual.
+The world has changed overnight as a result of the current health crisis, accelerating the adoption of virtual care.
 This helps to keep patients, clinicians, clinic staff and their families safe by reducing the potential for exposure.
 Canada Health Infoway is working with Health Canada and the provinces and territories to quickly develop and expand virtual care solutions across Canada.

 To help accelerate this shift to virtual care, Infoway reallocated existing funds to create a Rapid Adoption of Virtual Care Fund.
 In consultation with Health Canada and the jurisdictions, we identified three priority areas for investment that would have the biggest impact in the shortest amount of time: accelerating the implementation of virtual care solutions (including e-visits and home monitoring), offering online mental health services and increasing citizen access to COVID-19 results.